F. Eugene Yates: Contributions

 Yates coined scientific terms including homeodynamics, pharmacolinguistics, pharmacosemiotics.

 Yates’ career has included investigations that have been experimental, clinical, and theoretical in congestive heart failure, hypothalamic-pituitary-adrenal-cortical feedback systems, computer modeling of endocrine and metabolic systems, biology especially in regard to self-organizing systems, aging, temporal organization of living systems, and circadian rhythms.

 He served on advisory panels for NIH, NSF, FDA, NASA, and FASEB.
 Yates was a founding member and past president of the Biomedical Engineering Society.
 He was on publications committees for the three societies he founded new scientific journals (AJP: Regulatory, Integrative and Comparative Physiology for the American Physiological Society; Annals of Biomedical Engineering for the Biomedical Engineering Society; and Endocrine Reviews for the Endocrine Society).

-Yates also organized three major international conferences, one on self-organizing systems in 1979 supported by the Ripple Foundation, AIBS (NAS) in Dubrovnik, Yugoslavia; nonlinearites in brain function in Santa Barbara, California, in 1982 supported by the Kroc Foundation; and chemically based computer design in 1983 supported by NSF.
+Yates also organized three major international conferences, one on self-organizing systems in 1979 supported by the Ripple Foundation, AIBS (NAS) in Dubrovnik, Yugoslavia; nonlinearities in brain function in Santa Barbara, California, in 1982 supported by the Kroc Foundation; and chemically based computer design in 1983 supported by NSF.